KirillMelanich/Social_Network/README.md

 - User can delete or update only his own post
 - User activity calculates automatically
 - Bot generates posts and likes randomly according to config rules
+- You can see the number of likes given for the period you are interested in by endpoint activity.
+Just enter the start and end date of the period into the form and click post

 ## Technologies used
 - Django